First-Order Approximations of LI Neurons#

 With this combination of parameters, we can overshoot 0

 and oscillate instead of decaying.
-This shows that it’s important to make \(T_{step}\) small enough for accurate simulations.
+This shows that it’s important to make

 In the next section, we’ll introduce firing, to make our neurons proper LIF neurons.